Truthful Aggregation of Budget Proposals: The Independent Markets Mechanism

 The ``market'' connection to independent markets is now clear: For each alternative $j$, we set up a market in which we sell an amount $x$ of a good; this amount is the same across markets.
 Voter $i\in[n]$ has value $\phat_{i,j}$ for the good sold in market $j$, and has a budget of 1 in each market.
 The markets are ``independent'' because, while each voter is engaged in every market, the budget of 1 for each market can only be used to buy the good sold in that market.
 Using Lemma~\ref{thm:market-median}, we can derive the market clearing prices in each of these markets.
-If we write $t = n/x$, then these prices correspond exactly to the output of $\mathcal{A}^{\IM}$ with the phantoms as placed at time $t$.
+If we write $t = 1/x$, then these prices correspond exactly to the output of $\mathcal{A}^{\IM}$ with the phantoms as placed at time $t$.
 Changing the phantom placement by varying $t$ to normalize the output is equivalent to varying the amount $x$ of the good sold in each market until the clearing prices across markets sum to 1.
 While we prevent phantoms from moving above 1 in the definition of independent markets---complying with Definition~\ref{def:moving-phantom}---the exact positions of these phantoms do not affect the clearing price since all reports are at most 1.

-Returning to Example~\ref{ex:im}, we can verify the outcome using the market interpretation, by setting the quantity of goods to be sold in each market to $x^*=n/t^*=5$.
-In the market corresponding to alternative 1, the market clears at price $\pi_1=0.4$, at which price voters 2 and 3 demand $1/\pi_1=2.5$ goods each, matching supply, and voter 1 demands nothing as $p_{1,1}=0<\pi$.
+Returning to Example~\ref{ex:im}, we can verify the outcome using the market interpretation, by setting the quantity of goods to be sold in each market to $x^*=1/t^*=4.5$.
+In the market corresponding to alternative 1, the market clears at price $\pi_1=\frac{1}{3}$, at which price voter 3 demands $1/\pi_1=3$ goods, voter 1 demands nothing, and the demand of voter 2 can be set to $D_2(\frac{1}{3})=1.5$, which lies between 0 and $1/v_i=3$.
+Supply therefore equals demand.
 It can be checked that the market prices also match the independent markets outcome for alternatives 2 and 3.